 CLAT 2026 Quantitative Techniques: Shortcut Formulas You Must Know

 CLAT Application Date:01 Aug' 25 - 31 Oct' 25

-Numbers may look intimidating in the CLAT exam, but with the right shortcuts, you can actually score good marks in the exam.
+Numbers in the CLAT 2026 exam don’t have to be scary—they can actually become your scoring weapon if you know the right shortcuts.
 The Quantitative Techniques section of CLAT 2026 is designed to test your logical application of mathematics rather than lengthy calculations.
 This is where mastering shortcut formulas can save you precious minutes and boost your accuracy.
 From percentages and ratios to time-speed-distance and profit-loss, knowing the smart way to solve these problems is the real game-changer.

+CLAT 2026 Quantitative Techniques: Shortcut Formulas You Must Know